maku77/maku77.github.io/git/limit-push-users.md

     fi

     # Check if the user is listed.
-    if [ "$current_section" = "$target_blanch" ]; then
+    if [ "$current_section" = "$target_branch" ]; then
         if [ "$USER" = "$line" ]; then
-            # The user can push to the blanch.
+            # The user can push to the branch.
             exit 0
         fi
     fi
 done < "$self_dir/$AUTH_USERS_FILE"

 if [ $is_restricted = 0 ]; then
     # No restriction.
-The user can push to the blanch.
+The user can push to the branch.
     exit 0
 fi

 echo ""
 echo "----------------------------------------------"
-echo "[$target_blanch] is in submit control." echo "You do not have access to this blanch." echo "Please wait until the submit control finishes." echo "----------------------------------------------" echo ""
+echo "[$target_branch] is in submit control." echo "You do not have access to this branch." echo "Please wait until the submit control finishes." echo "----------------------------------------------" echo ""

-# The user cannot push to the blanch.
+# The user cannot push to the branch.
 exit 1
 ```